 I was encouraged to convert to black and white when I saw LensCulture opening a competition for black and white photography.
 So here they are.
 Do take a moment to see the work on the LensCulture web site.
 I recommend it, it is a great site.
 And do share if you get a chance.

-If you would like to discuss any aspect of photography feel free to contact me at any stage
+If you would like to discuss any aspect of photography - black & white and colour - do feel free to contact me

 Eugene Langan Photography, Studio Eight, 32 North Brunswick St., Dublin 7.
 D07 TWX3